qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 ## intent:for3d_touch_action
 - How do 3D Touch Quick Actions work?\n\n \n\n\n\n\n'
 - how to use 3d touch actions
+- How do 3D Touch Quick Actions work?
+- Hello, How do 3D Touch Quick Actions work?
+- How do 3D Touch Quick Actions work?\n\n \n\n\n\n\n'

+## intent:forword_email
+- How do I forward an email?
+- Hello, How do I forward an email?

 ## intent:frequency_crash
 - your app keeps crashing